February 27, 2021 at 7:00pm

 The Hills: Shaking the Tree with Kevin Siegfried

-The quiet humility of Shaker music takes on a new dimension surrounded by the alpine lakes and forests of the Pacific Northwest.
+The quiet humility of Shaker music and other American folk tunes take on a new dimension surrounded by the alpine forests of the Pacific Northwest.
 We'll learn about the history of the Shakers and their deep musical tradition, then embark on a choral adventure to perform hymns and new arrangements by guest composer Kevin Siegfried.

 Kevin Siegfried (b.
 1969) is a composer of distinctive and engaging musical works.
 His music was recently described as “hypnotic and beautifully written” by The Boston Musical Intelligencer, and is known for its direct expression, lyricism, and accessibility.